zachary-hayward/DA-group-project/README.md

 # Kes-Ke-Say
 ## Get to know your Repo
 This repo is designed to provide space to code our fullstack app project titled _Kes-Ke-Say_.
-It contains node modules and folders for databases, routes, api requests, react components, and redux actions and creators.
+It contains node modules and folders for databases, routes, api requests, and react components.

 ## From the Command Line
 ```